jooyounghun/SINC-INTERN-PROJECT/README.md

 ## DB Architecture
 - not yet
 ## FireBase Cloud Messaging
-- Reference from this [link](https://firebase.google.com/docs/cloud-messaging/?hl=ko) and adjust it in this project
+- Refer to [link](https://firebase.google.com/docs/cloud-messaging/?hl=ko) and adjust it in this project

 ## TODO
 * Beacon purchasing